riggspc/spotify-version-snapshots/README.md

 # `spotify-snapshot`

-Easily snapshot the state of your `Spotify` library/playlists/etc, and store it in version control.
+Easily snapshot (and schedule repeated snapshots of) the state of your `Spotify` library / playlists / etc, and store it in version control.

+## Why?

-If Spotify ever disappears, you'll have a backup of your music library.
-And you'll have the ability to track your Spotify world as it evolves over time.
+- **Most important:** If Spotify ever disappears or has a mass dataloss event, you'll have a current backup of your music library.
+- **Less important:** You can track your Spotify world as it evolves over time (and use `git` tooling to analyze it).

 > [!WARNING]
-> This tool is limited by the [Spotify API](https://developer.spotify.com/documentation/web-api/reference/get-users-saved-albums).
+> This tool is limited by the [Spotify API](https://developer.spotify.com/documentation/web-api/reference/get-users-saved-albums) and [`spotipy`](https://github.com/spotipy-dev/spotipy/).
 For example, it can not access "Spotify Wrapped" playlists, or playlists generated for you by Spotify.

 ## Quickstart